geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 We had too many errors that we could only see after deploying the product to production.

-Fortunately, most of them are easy to fix.
+Fortunately, most of them were easy to fix.
 The errors we saw the most were differences in ordering and grouping between the two DBMS.

 Hence the rule: "every SQL query shall have an ORDER BY clause".

 You can probably overcome those inconsistencies by setting up a CI build where your tests run against Postgres.

-But more importantly, we were not able to take full advantages of features like [window functions](https://blog.jooq.org/2013/11/03/probably-the-coolest-sql-feature-window-functions/) or [JSON data types](https://www.compose.com/articles/is-postgresql-your-next-json-database/) to name a few.
+But more importantly, we were not able to take full advantage of features like [window functions](https://blog.jooq.org/2013/11/03/probably-the-coolest-sql-feature-window-functions/) or [JSON data types](https://www.compose.com/articles/is-postgresql-your-next-json-database/), to name a few.

 The next time I'm starting a project I will use the same DBMS in development and in production.